 Monsoon circulations are continental-scale circulations driven by continent-ocean temperature contrasts, as sketched in Figs. 11.5.
-In summer, high-pressure centers (anticyclones) are over the relativeb) December, January, February
+In summer, high-pressure centers (anticyclones) are over the a) June, July, August b) December, January, February

-Idealized seasonal-average monsoon circulations near the surface.
-Continents are shaded dark grey; oceans are light grey.
+Figure 11.5 Idealized seasonal-average monsoon circulations near the surface.
+Continents are shaded dark brown; oceans are light green.
 H and L are surface high- and low-pressure centers.

-Annual average incoming solar radiation (grey dashed arrows) and of outgoing infrared (IR) radiation (solid black arrows), where arrow size indicates relative magnitude.
-[Because the Earth rotates and exposes all locations to the sun at one time or another, the incoming solar radiation is sketched as approaching all locations on the Earth's surface.]
+Figure 11.6 Annual average incoming solar radiation (yellow dashed arrows) and outgoing infrared (IR) radiation (solid dark red arrows), where arrow length indicates relative magnitude.
+[Because the Earth rotates and exposes all locations to the sun at one time or another during the year, the incoming solar radiation is sketched as approaching all locations on the Earth's surface.]

-Of the solar radiation approaching the Earth (thick solid grey arrows), the component (dashed grey arrow) that is perpendicular to the top of the atmosphere is proportional to the cosine of the latitude φ (during the equinox).
+Figure 11.7 Of the solar radiation approaching the Earth (thick solid yellow arrows), the component (dashed grey arrow) that is perpendicular to the top of the atmosphere is proportional to the cosine of the latitude $\phi$ (during the equinox).

-ly warm oceans, and low-pressure centers (cyclones) are over the hotter continents.
+relatively warm oceans, and low-pressure centers (cyclones) are over the hotter continents.
 In winter, low-pressure centers are over the cool oceans, and high-pressure centers are over the colder continents.